Bikatr7/Kanrisha/README.md

 ## The Gamemaster
 ---------------------------------------------------------------------------------------------------------------------------------------------------

-Intended to be a replacement for Chairman Sakayanagi#5006 due to current events on RoyalMTLs.
+Intended to be a substitute for Chairman Sakayanagi#5006.

 Work in Progress